Uvacoder/uvacodernotes10b/docs/linux/linux.md

   - `ps aux | grep nginx` - search for 'nginx' in ps output.
 - `htop` - interactive process viewer.
 - `top` - display Linux processes.
+- `cat /proc/loadavg` - load average.
+- `uptime` - tell how long the system has been running.
+- `w` - see who is logged on and what they are doing.

 ### System Info